elguapo71/hqpe_usb_vol_ctl/README.md

 # hqpe_usb_vol_ctl
-Please visit signalyst.com and download the HQPlayer SDK first https://signalyst.com/downloads/
+Please visit signalyst.com and download the HQPlayer SDK first.\
+https://signalyst.com/downloads/
 Extract it to your home directory.
 Folder name should be something like 'hqp-control-*'.
 Enter the folder and change the 'control.pro' file name to 'control.pro.bak' since we will create a new project for it.
 Due to Qt5 compatibility, please edit the 'ControlInterface.cpp', find this block: